The Dance of Death & Other Plantation Favorites: Reception

-In the liner notes for the 1999 reissue, Lee Gardner comments "[It] represents the first, best recorded declaration from Fahey that he was interested in transforming his music into a vehicle for personal expression that built on his influences but accepted none of their prosaic boundaries.
+In the liner notes for the 1999 reissue, Lee Gardner comments that it "represents the first, best recorded declaration from Fahey that he was interested in transforming his music into a vehicle for personal expression that built on his influences but accepted none of their prosaic boundaries.
 Nowadays this sort of concept is a given.
 But it didn't exist until Fahey took it on, and precious few of those who have followed him took it farther than he did."

-In reviewing The Dance of Death & Other Plantation Favorites for Allmusic, music critic Richie Unterberger called it "One of Fahey's less eccentric early efforts, featuring relatively straightforward instrumentals showcasing his deft finger work and occasional keening slide."
+In reviewing The Dance of Death & Other Plantation Favorites for AllMusic, music critic Richie Unterberger called it "one of Fahey's less eccentric early efforts, featuring relatively straightforward instrumentals showcasing his deft finger work and occasional keening slide."

-In his review of the 1999 reissue, Alex Henderson called the CD "...essentially a folk album, but a folk album with strong country and blues leanings... this album makes it clear that even back in 1964 Fahey was quite original."
+In his review of the 1999 reissue, Alex Henderson called the CD "essentially a folk album, but a folk album with strong country and blues leanings... this album makes it clear that even back in 1964 Fahey was quite original."

 Music critic Ivan Emke referred to the original album as "the one that helped to launch his reputation.
-Much of it is inspired by the country blues and Delta sounds that he had been drawn to, and yet it was obvious that Fahey [was] taking the tunes to places they hadn't been before... a classic; it provides a snapshot of a musician in transition."
+Much of it is inspired by the country blues and Delta sounds that he had been drawn to, and yet it was obvious that Fahey [was] taking the tunes to places they hadn't been before ... a classic; it provides a snapshot of a musician in transition."

-In 2013, Spin included the album on their list of "The Top 100 Alternative Albums of the 1960s", calling it "a gorgeous, holistic, and wildly exploratory album, the reverberations of which continue to bubble up everywhere — from William Tyler and Daniel Bachman to Matt Valentine and beyond."
+In 2013, Spin included the album on their list of "The Top 100 Alternative Albums of the 1960s", calling it "a gorgeous, holistic, and wildly exploratory album, the reverberations of which continue to bubble up everywhere—from William Tyler and Daniel Bachman to Matt Valentine and beyond."